getlogbook/logbook/docs/quickstart.rst

 On top of those there are a couple of handlers for special use cases:

-* :class:`logbook.more.FingersCrossedHandler` for logging into memory and delegating information to another handler when a certain level was exceeded, otherwise discarding all buffered records.
+* :class:`logbook.FingersCrossedHandler` for logging into memory and delegating information to another handler when a certain level was exceeded, otherwise discarding all buffered records.
 * :class:`logbook.more.TaggingHandler` for dispatching log records that